Basal Cell Carcinoma

 Incidence

-- Over 2 million new cases each year in the United States; 2.5 times more common than squamous cell carcinoma (SCC)
+- Annual incidence in the United States is estimated to be 4.3 million; 2 times more common than squamous cell carcinoma (SCC)

-- Most common skin cancer in Asian and Hispanic individuals; second most common skin cancer in African American/black individuals (1)
+- Most common skin cancer in Asian and Hispanic individuals; second most common skin cancer in African American/Black individuals (1).
+Recent reports suggest an increasing incidence of BCC in Hispanic individuals.

 - Predominant age: generally >60 years